 (b) in the case of a licensee who is granted a licence after commencement day, not later than 2 weeks after the licence is granted.

-(4) The licensee is to maintain the financial assurance in accordance with any requirements of the Chief Executive Officer.
+(4) The licensee is to maintain the financial assurance in accordance with any requirements of the Chief Executive Officer of which the licensee has been given written notice.

 Penalty: $5 000.